The MMR vaccine is very safe and most side effects are mild and shortlived.

 Common side effects of the MMR vaccine

-About 3 to 4 weeks after having the MMR injection, 1 in 50 children develop a mild form of mumps.
+About 3 to 4 weeks after having the MMR injection, 1 in 50 children develop mild symptoms of mumps.

 Rare side effects of the MMR vaccine